FrankTaylorLieder/otail/README.md

 You need to scroll left/right to see content off the screen.

-To change the filter expression press `/` which opens up a dialogue box to add or change the filter expression (a regex).
+To change the filter expression press `/` which opens up a dialogue box to add or change the matching pattern for the filter.
+Patterns can be simple text matches (case sensitive or insensitive), or regular expressions.
 When applied, any line that matches the expression is shown in the filter pane.

-Pressing `s` will sync the current line of the content pane to the line current line in the filtered pane.
-Pressing `S` will toggle auto-sync, meaning whenever the current line of the filtered pane changes, the content pane will be synced.
+Pressing `s` will sync the content pane to match the current line in the filtered pane.
+Pressing `S` will toggle auto-sync, meaning whenever the current line of the filtered pane changes, the content pane will be synced to match.

+You can highlight content across either pane by opening the colouring dialogue by pressing `C`.
+In this dialogue you can create a set of ordered colouring rules, which are applied to all output.
+The first rule that matches defines the colour of a line.
+Each rule as a matching pattern (just the same as filtering above) Each rule as a matching pattern (just the same as filtering above).
+You can set foreground and/or background colours for each rule.
+(Currently colouring rules are lost between `otail` sessions.
+A default error rule is provided for each session.)

 Finally, either pane can be toggled to tailing mode which automatically scrolls to any new content.
 Tailing is cancelled in a pane when manually changing the